DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 For example, if a group of Adventurers were attempting to spend the night in a comfortable inn near the heart of a major city, a Full Rest would be easy to secure.
-If that same group of Adventurers had just snuck into the heart of a bandit camp, been spotted, and run into a tent to hide, it would be more difficult to secure that Rest.
+If that same group of Adventurers sneaks into the heart of a bandit camp, been spotted, and run into a tent to hide, it would be more difficult to secure that Rest.